-After uninstalling the extension in Google Chrome, it cannot be installed again with the Producer installer.
-Google Chrome blocks the installation.
-You can install the extension from the Chrome Web Store.
-Search for Enablement Assistant.
+After deinstalling the extension in Google Chrome, it cannot be installed again with the application installer.
+You need to install the extension from the Chrome Web Store manually.
+Search for the ID jbebkmmlkhioeagiekpopmeecaepaihd.

 Selecting the recording area

 When starting recording, select the following in the Define Recording Area window: